BrendanNolan/community/brendan_utils/notes_brendan.md

 Say "force <language>" to enable a language mode.
 Say "clear language mode <language>" to clear a language mode.tail ~/.talon/talon.log

+# Making Words Available as Commands and as Normal Words

+If you go to the core/keys/keys.py file, you will find two lists, one is called `punctuation_words` and one is called `symbol_keywords`.
+The former will always print the symbol and the latter will print the symbol when used as a command and the word when used as part of a sentence.

 # Ordinal Numbers

 Ordinal numbers seem to work out of the box for repeating commands.
 So you can say "whale forty